kiyammiiiii/Khimmy-Claizy-Gonzales---Project-Portfolio/README.md

 # About

 I am Khimmy Claizy Gonzales, a graduate of Bachelor of Science in Information Technology.
-During my studies, I developed a strong foundation in programming, database management, and system development.
-I worked on various projects that enhanced my problem-solving skills, critical thinking, and attention to detail.

-As I progressed through my academic journey, I discovered a growing interest in data analysis.
-I became fascinated with how data can be transformed into meaningful insights that support decision-making and improve processes.
-This interest motivated me to explore data handling, visualization, and interpretation techniques, as well as tools commonly used in the field.

-I am particularly interested in analyzing patterns, identifying trends, and presenting data in a clear and impactful way.
-I am eager to further develop my skills in data analytics, including learning tools such as Excel, SQL, Python, and data visualization platforms.
-I am also motivated to continuously learn and adapt to new technologies in order to become an effective and reliable data analyst.

-With my background in IT and my passion for data, I am confident in my ability to contribute to data-driven projects and grow professionally in the field of data analysis.
+I am a versatile IT professional with expertise in data analytics, UI design, and software development.
+Skilledin leveraging data-driven insights, creating user-friendly interfaces, and building robust web  and mobile applications, I am passionate about delivering innovative solutions that enhance user experiences and drive business success.

-This is a repository to showcase skills, share projects and track my progress in Data Analytics / Data Science related topics.
+This is a repository to showcase skills, share projects.

 Download my [Resume](https://github.com/kiyammiiiii/Khimmy-Claizy-Gonzales---Project-Portfolio/blob/main/Resume_Gonzales%20(1).pdf)